-To exclude some obvious problems of identification, we checked (in Appendix E Table 3 as well as Appendix F) if receiving letters simply indicates an (unobserved) higher level of activity by the recipient.
-We added, in the artist / writer models, a control for the total number of received letters before the preceding decade.
-In a similar vein, we also controlled, at the city level, for the total number of letters sent from a city, the number of letters sent from and received by the same city, as well as the total number of artists within a city who had already produced a nationalist work.
-This is to make sure the received letter variable doesn't capture some unobserved propensity of a city to be involved in letter correspondence or to produce nationalist work of writing or art.
+To exclude some obvious problems of identification, we checked (in app. table E3 as well as in app. table F1) whether receiving letters simply indicates an (unobserved) higher level of activity by the recipient.
+We added, in the artist/writer models, a control for the total number of received letters before the preceding decade.
+In a similar vein, we also controlled, at the city level, for the total number of letters sent from a city, the number of letters sent from and received by the same city, and the total number of artists within a city who had already produced nationalist work.
+This is to make sure the received letter variable doesn't capture some unobserved propensity of a city to be involved in letter correspondence or in the creation of nationalist work.